ErikPohl444/ErikPohl444/README.md

 Disclaimer:
 Some of my better work is not on GitHub because it is protected by an obligation to one or more companies.

-Thanks in advance for holding your nose!
+Thanks in advance for your patience with the works-in-progress and older work represented here!
 <details>
   <summary>To do list for me to revise and move to issues as needed</summary>